syncfusion-content/windowsforms-docs/WindowsForms/treeview/Appearance.md

 ---
 layout: post
-title: Appearance | WindowsForms | Syncfusion
+title: Appearance in Windows Forms TreeView control | Syncfusion
-description: treeview appearance
+description: Learn about Appearance support in Syncfusion Windows Forms TreeView control and more details.
 platform: WindowsForms
 control: TreeView
 documentation: ug
 ---
-# Appearance
+# Appearance in Windows Forms TreeView

 This section deals with the appearance of TreeViewAdv control